22 Best Things To Do In Bacalar, Mexico In 2024

 Bacalar Lagoon is 42km long and 2km wide with most of the hotels and restaurants on the long side.
 It’s mostly shallow apart from the cenotes attached (more about these to come) and I could stand up pretty much everywhere.
 There are no waves in this still body of water apart from when a boat passes.

 Why so many colors?
 The seven colors are no lie!
-They come down to the different depths of the lagoon and the various cenotes attached.
+They come down to the different depths of the lagoon and the various cenotes within it.
 The crystal clear waters are the shallows while the deeper sections can look anywhere from deep blue to almost black.
 It’s truly incredible!

 The town is nothing to write home about, although it’s a pleasant place to base with good tourist infrastructure.
 I’ll discuss what to do in Bacalar as we go.